jram17/solidity-docs/module2.md

 Before your Pokémon can evolve, you must master the language that creates them.

 **🎯 Objective**
-Understand the syntax conventions, layout, and formatting best practices that define clean, readable, and maintainable Solidity contracts.
+> Master the building blocks of a smart Pokémon contract Learn to write clean, maintainable Solidity code Understand file structure, contract layout, and best practices

-##  File Structure of a `.sol` File
+## Anatomy of a Pokémon Contract: .sol File Structure
-A typical Solidity file (`.sol`) is a self-contained script that defines one or more smart contracts.
-Solidity files are structured from top to bottom with clearly defined sections:

-1.  **Pragma directive** – Declares the compiler version
+When creating a smart Pokémon, your Solidity file (.sol) acts like its Pokédex entry—everything about your Pokémon is defined here!

-2.  **SPDX License Identifier** – Specifies the open-source license
+1.  **SPDX License Identifier** – Declares the contract license (a trainer must play fair!)
+2.  **Pragma directive** –  Tells the compiler which Solidity version your Pokémon speaks
-3.  **Import statements** (if any) – Brings in external contracts or libraries
+3.  **Import statements** (if any) – Bring in shared items, Pokéballs (libraries) from other trainers
-4.  **Contract declarations** – The core of the logic
+4.  **Contract declarations** – The core of the logic, This is where your Pokémon is born
-5.  **Functions, state variables, modifiers, events, and constructors** – Defined inside contracts
+5.  **Functions, state variables, modifiers, events, and constructors** - These define your Pokémon’s stats, moves, and behaviors

 ## Pragma and SPDX License

 **SPDX-License-Identifier**
+> Before you send your Pokémon into battle, register it properly!

 This comment helps developers and platforms identify the software license for the contract: